Chapter 6 Advanced usage

 palette = list(range = c(-130, 20), step = 30, fn = NULL))

-If you need to change things on the plots that are not covered by the plotting functions from IsoriX, you will have to learn how to use lattice.
+If you need to change things on the plots that are not covered by the plotting functions from IsoriX, it may be worth getting the basics of how to use lattice.
 The package lattice is very powerful but not always very intuitive to use, so we are going to list here a few tips.

 The easiest way to modify a plot is to start saving the plot into an object: